trentlarson/P2P-Docs/README.md

  * import "tree-of-interest" (by GEDCOM file, or, better, one individual's ancestry GEDCOM file), then search incoming files for new matches
    * index tree-of-interest into DB
+     * get GEDCOM working
+     * accept other types of repositories: ancestry.com, familysearch.org, git-ged
+     * allow to remove(/disable?) identities
-   * search files for data within tree
+   * search for data within tree, ie. restricted sets of files rather than all
-     * test that multiple files return all data
  * store non-diffable (or ignored) files in DB rather than keeping copy of everything in reviewed
  * remove the static Ruby class variable that's not static (in settings.rb)
  * only keep copies of selected files (not all of them)